Venafi/terraform-provider-venafi/examples/f5_bigip/README.md

 ## About this example

-In this example, we use Terraform's _infrastructure as code_ automation process with the _CyberArk Certificate Manager Provider_ to generate and install certificates as part of SSL termination on a Application Delevery Controller for F5 BIG-IP.
+In this example, we use Terraform's _infrastructure as code_ automation process with the _Venafi Provider_ to generate and install certificates as part of SSL termination on a Application Delevery Controller for F5 BIG-IP.
 We'll also utilize three HTTP servers contained in a cluster as the endpoints that are sending and receiving web traffic that's being managed by F5 BIG-IP.

 > **TIP** Having at least some basic knowledge of the Bash command language is helpful, such as when you need to set your provider locally.

-Later in this example, you'll generate a certificate for ``demo-f5-bigip.venafi.example`` using the _CyberArk Certificate Manager Provider for Hashicorp Terraform_ with either CyberArk Certificate Manager, Self-Hosted or CyberArk Certificate Manager, SaaS.
+Later in this example, you'll generate a certificate for ``demo-f5-bigip.venafi.example`` using the _Venafi Provider for Hashicorp Terraform_ with either CyberArk Certificate Manager, Self-Hosted or CyberArk Certificate Manager, SaaS.
 Then after adding them to your F5 BIG-IP resources, you'll use them in the ADC node.
 And finally, you'll configure the "pool" for your ADC nodes.

 > **NOTE** While we'll be using a ``Round robin`` balancing method in our ADC configuration, keep in mind that there are [other methods](https://www.f5.com/services/resources/glossary/load-balancer) that might be more suitable for your specific use case.

 ![scenario](scenario.png "Scenario")

-## About retrieving a certificate using the _CyberArk Certificate Manager Provider for Terraform_
+## About retrieving a certificate using the _Venafi Provider for Terraform_

 > **BEST PRACTICE** In general, be careful when using self-signed certificates because of the inherent risks of no identity verification or trust control.
 The public and private keys are both held by the same entity.
 Also, self-signed certificates cannot be revoked; they can only be replaced.
 If an attacker has already gained access to a system, the attacker can spoof the identity of the subject.
 Of course, CAs can revoke a certificate only when they discover the compromise.